Martichou/rquickshare/BUILD.md

 Building the core_lib is straightforward because it is a basic Rust project.
 Simply use `cargo build` to compile it.

-### frontend
+### app/gui

-The frontend is developed as a Tauri application.
+The GUI version is developed as a Tauri application.
 For package management, pnpm is recommended (though npm and others may also work, pnpm is preferred for this project).

-(all commands are run inside the `frontend` folder)
+(all commands are run inside the `app/gui` folder)

 First, install the necessary dependencies: